wispo12/Asteroids2/README.md

 `ArrayList`
 -------------------
 An array probably isn't the best way to keep track of a bunch of asteroids.
 Arrays have a fixed size.
 You can't easily add or remove asteroids from an array as they are destroyed or created.
 A better choice might be an `ArrayList`.
-The `ArrayList` class has a number of useful member methods that you are expected to how how to use on the AP exam:
+The `ArrayList` class has a number of useful member methods that you are expected to know how to use on the AP exam:
 - `boolean add(Object x)`
 - `void add(int index, Object element)`
 - `Object get(int index)`